Review & Guidelines

 Ensure plugins are signed with a valid Developer ID certificate and notarized through Apple.
 Certificate must be valid for at least 1 year.

-Multi-architecture failures: UXP Hybrid C++ plugins crash or fail on specific architectures (M1, Intel, Windows).
+Multi-architecture failures: UXP Hybrid plugins crash or fail on specific architectures (macOS arm64, macOS x64, Windows x64).

 Exposed developer tools: debug consoles, developer menus, or testing features are accessible in the production build.